ConfederacyOfGaia/Gaia/orcish-runes.md

 At 6th level, you learn the *alter self* and *enhance ability* spells, if you don't already know them.
 They do not count against your number of sorcerer spells known.
 In addition, you can cast each of them by spending 2 sorcery points or by using a spell slot.
 If you cast them with sorcery points, they do not require concentration and have a range of self.

+#### Improved Font of Magic

+When you gain the **Font of Magic** feature at 2nd level, you regain all spent sorcery points when you finish a short or long rest.

 #### Master Tattooer

 Also at 6th level, your mastery of tattooing increases.
-When you use calligrapher's tools on living flesh, you can add twice your proficiency bonus to your Performance (Dexterity) checks.
+When you use calligrapher's tools on living flesh, you can add twice your proficiency bonus to your **Performance (Dexterity)** checks.

 #### Improved Protective Ward